ktualhu/ktPlayer-Music-Player/README.md

 My test project on Java 8 with using JavaFx.

+The following libraries were using:
+  - mp3agic
+  - jfoenix

 How to run:
   - open cmd
   - come(cd) to target folder